michaelkennecke/tennis-booking-bot/README.md

-# Blauhof Tennis Bot
+# Tennis Booking Bot
-This bot is able to automatically book a Grand Slam tennis court!
+This bot is able to automatically book a tennis courts!

 Tbd.